 - Change in body fat.

-- This medicine may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take this medicine.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start lamivudine oral solution.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
+If you have an infection that you did not know you had, it may show up when you take lamivudine oral solution.
+Tell your doctor right away if you have any new signs after you start lamivudine oral solution, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Lamivudine Oral Solution?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Upset stomach.

 - Nose and throat irritation.